 Did I just say, “MEAT”???!!!!

 Now, now, calm down, people!
 It may look like meat, and it may taste like meat, but it is not meat.
 It is faux meat.
-This latest meaty substitute is just SO authentic, both in look and in flavor, that I simply forgot to specify–it’s entirely vegan!
+This latest meaty substitute that I just created is just SO authentic, both in look and in flavor, that I simply forgot to specify–it’s entirely vegan!
 And SOY-FREE!

 After creating a killer soy-free faux pepperoni a while back, I’ve been thinking about other ways to use vegetable bases to stand in for meat.
 It’s not that I’ve hopped on the “soy-is-no-good-soy-is-awful-soy-is-the-Lucifer-of-legumes” bandwagon or anything; it’s just that, sometimes, you want something that isn’t soy.
 Especially with this lasagna (since it already contains tofu in the ricotta cheese), I wanted a no-soy “ground beef.”
 And so, this ground meat was born.